dr-arpitha/learning-lab/mcp_gemini/README.md

 #### → Define how to launch the MCP Server

-Our MCP server is a Python script that exposes command-line operations as tools:
+Our MCP server is a Python script that exposes command-line operations as tools.
+Provide absolute path of the python server script:

 ```
 script_path=”/Users/.../commandline_server.py”